battinilokesh/Lending-club-case-study/README.md

 ## Contact
-Created by Shashank Lokesha - Please feel free to contact me!
+Created by Shashank Lokesha and Battini Lokesh - Please feel free to contact me!